sjacobs7/ISQA3420/DFD_Dictionary.md

 #### Scan Software for Licenses & Vulnerabilities

 Vulnerability data is gathered from the NIST database.
-License data is gathered from Fossolgy by uploading the software package.
+License data is gathered from a license scanning tool by uploading the software package.

 #### Request License and Vulnerabily Data

-License and Vulnerability data is returned to either the manager or developer after a request has been made.
+License and vulnerability data is returned to either the manager or developer after a request has been made.

-#### Update or Read Policy Data
+#### Update/Create OSS Policy

-The manager can add new policy or modify existing policy in the Policy Database
+The manager can add new policy or modify existing policy in the Policy Database.

+#### Retrieve OSS Policy

+The manager can retrieve existing policy from the Policy Database.

 ---